rewingchow1/G9_Hardware-Approach-of-Forward-Propagation-in-Neural-Network-on-FPGA/README.md

 - Server_NN:

 ### docs
-- presentations:
+- presentations: Proposal, mid-progress and final presenation of the project
-- reports:
+- reports: Proposal and final report of the project
-- video:
+- video: A 2-minute video highlighting the project and how the full system works together

 ## Authours:
 - Yu Gao